Before and after results of a skinny guy building muscle.

 How Fast to Gain Weight

-In a study by Ribeiro et al., the first group of participants ate an aggressive bulking diet, gaining around a pound per week.
+In a study by Ribeiro and colleagues, the first group of participants ate an aggressive bulking diet, gaining around a pound per week.
 They gained 4 pounds of muscle for every pound of fat they gained.
-Their body-fat percentage barely changed at all.
-In fact, for people starting at over 20% body fat, their ratio of muscle-to-fat gain was good enough ratio to reduce their body-fat percentage.
+Their body fat percentage barely changed at all.
+In fact, for people starting at over 20% body fat, their ratio of muscle-to-fat gain was good enough ratio to reduce their body fat percentage.

 Graph showing that the faster you bulk, the more fat you'll gain.